ryandhasgit/Comedy/Headlines.md

-we asked food pros to name the best can of soup and they killed themselves we asked cheese fans to name the best cheese and it stated a civil war we asked editors to name the best grammatical tool and it started a civil war
+we asked food pros to name the best can of soup and they killed themselves we asked cheese fans to name the best cheese and it stated a civil war we asked editors to name the best grammatical tool and it started a civil war we asked gun experts to pick a favorite bullet and they killed each other

+what the second amendment means to me #news constitution begging to be amended #news

 if you're such a fan of the english language, name 5 future present gerunds